20 Hacks to Decorate Studio Apartment on a Budget

 You can make a comfy spot for reading in your studio apartment without spending a lot.

+Pick a quiet corner and add a soft chair or beanbag.
 Put a small table or stool nearby for your drink and book.
+Finish it off with string lights to give yourself good lighting.

 15. Use floating shelves

-They take up no floor space and can be installed almost anywhere on your walls.
+Floating shelves take up no floor space and can be installed almost anywhere on your walls.

 You can use them to display books, plants, or decorative items.
 This adds personality to your space without cluttering it up.

-16. Opt for an over-the-door hanging organizer
+16. Over-the-door hanging organizer

-You can use it to store all kinds of items, from shoes to toiletries.
+An over-the-door hanging organizer can store all kinds of items, from shoes to toiletries.

 In the laundry area, it’s perfect for keeping detergent and fabric softener within reach.
+For your entry, use it to hold keys, sunglasses, and mail.

 Choose one with multiple pockets to maximize storage.
 Some even come with cute woven baskets for a stylish touch.